 It’s an unsettling time.
 Both partners feel vulnerable.
 In new sobriety, couples don’t really know how to talk to one another.
 It’s a rocky transition in the marriage or relationship that presents many challenges.

 Sober or abstinent addicts have their own emotional challenges.
-It may be difficult to get through a day without using or drinking or fighting the urge to do so.
-In addition to worrying about a slip, a recovering addict has anxiety that the substance abuse has masked.
+It may be difficult to get through a day without using, drinking, or fighting the urge to do so.
+In addition to worrying about a slip, a recovering addict has anxiety that substance abuse has masked.
 Drugs smoothed over difficult feelings and situations that now must be faced “on the natch.”
 Anxiety may be covering deeper feelings of depression, shame, and emptiness.
 Childhood trauma can drive these feelings, but early sobriety is not the time to address it.